 - What route will you take?
 Know the best route to get from where you are to your first, second, and third choice of evacuation location. - Be aware that in a disaster your normal or preferred route may be closed and plan accordingly.
 As an example, if you are threatened by flood, avoid roads along rivers.
-Have an alternate route chosen if possible. - Print out a map of primary and alternate routes and attach here.
+Have an alternate route chosen if possible. - Print out a map of primary and alternate routes (or mark clearly on an existing map) and attach here.